CHARTERED PROFESSIONALS IN HUMAN RESOURCES NEW BRUNSWICK BYLAWS ADOPTED NOVEMBER 22, 2011

 10.4 Terms of Office for Chapter Council Directors

-Chapter Council Directors shall hold a position for a two-year term with the option to run for election for a second term for the position of Director.
+Each person on the Chapter Council Executive shall hold a position for a two-year term with the option to run for election for additional two-year terms for the same or other executive positions.

 In the event that a Chapter Council Executive or Director resigns his/her office, or ceases to be a Member of the Association, the vacancy thereby created may be filled with another person by the Chapter Council Executive for the un-expired portion of the term.

 11.1 The Executive and Directors are duty-bound to attend regular meetings and any Executive meetings called by the President or their designate.
 The failure of an Executive or Director to attend two or more regular meetings of the Chapter or Provincial Board without valid reason may lead to the removal of such Executive or Director from the Board.
 A majority vote (as referred to in paragraph 6.7) of the remaining Board Members is required to remove any Officer or Director.

 11.2 The Executive (Provincial or Chapter) may act to remove any of its Officers or Directors for inappropriate or unethical conduct before the expiration of the period of office and appoint another person.
 If an appointment is made, the appointee shall hold office for the remainder of the term.
 A majority vote (as referred to in paragraph 6.7) of the remaining Chapter Board Members is required to remove any Officer.